JohnstoneKats/SequencingDataAnalysis/RNA-seq/RNA-seqREADME.md

 # 3' RNA-seq (Quantseq)

-Method for quantifying RNA expression levels.
+Quantseq is a method for quantifying RNA expression levels.
+This walkthrough will outline the general steps of analysing a quantseq dataset from fastq files through to figure generation.

 ## Getting Started